Dev-Khant/Analyze-Github-Code/README.md

 4. For first time it will ask for OpenAI key so grab and paste your key.
 5. Go to the desired Repository and press the button to get its summary.

-## 🎯 Future Enhancements:

-- Support for more open-source LLMs.

 ## 🧑‍💻 Technical Stuff:

 - **Langchain** is used for interacting with LLMs.